evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Django-queries.md

 Would get all Characters that are either named "Dalton" _or_ which is _not_ in prison.
 The result is a mix of Daltons and non-prisoners.

 Let us expand our original werewolf query.
-Not only do we want to find all Characters in a moonlit room with a certain level of `lycanthrophy` - we decide that if they have been _newly bitten_, they should also turn, _regardless_ of their lycanthropy level (more dramatic that way!).
+Not only do we want to find all Characters in a moonlit room with a certain level of `lycanthropy` - we decide that if they have been _newly bitten_, they should also turn, _regardless_ of their lycanthropy level (more dramatic that way!).

 Let's say that getting bitten means that you'll get assigned a Tag `recently_bitten`.